jayjay0317/Hands-On-ML-Study/Chapter_13/README.md

 ## 🧠 Self-Reflection & Insights

 - **Why RNNs Can Handle Different Sequence Lengths:** An RNN has a fixed `input_size`, meaning each time step must contain the same number of features.
 However, the same recurrent weights are reused at every time step, so the network can process sequences with different numbers of time steps.
 In other words, the feature dimension is fixed, while the sequence length can vary.

+- **RNN Memory:** Since each output depends on the previous output, the output at time $t$ indirectly depends on all earlier inputs, giving the network a form of memory.